redislabs-training/ru204/admin-training/lab-setup/vm-config-stage-3/README.md

 ```

-8. Download the Redis Labs background image from GCS and copy it to the container.
+8. Download Redis background image from GCS and copy it to the container.

 ```bash
 gsutil cp gs://admin-training-bucket/background-training-classroom.jpg /tmp